PacktPublishing/AWS-Certified-Solutions-Architect-Associate-Guide/README.md

 ![Amazon reviews](https://github.com/techsachinkumar/test-repo/blob/master/Amazon.png)

-You can purchase this book at Amazon, [Angular 6 for Enterprise-Ready Web Applications](https://www.amazon.com/dp/1786462907)
+You can purchase this book at Amazon, [AWS Certified Solutions Architect – Associate Guide](https://www.amazon.com/dp/1789130662)

 ## Instructions and Navigations
 All of the code is organized into folders.
-For example, Chapter02.
+For example, Chapter21.

 The code will look like the following:
 ```
-  "scripts": {
+{
-    "ng": "ng",
-    "start": "ng serve",
-    "build": "ng build",
-    "test": "ng test",
-    "lint": "ng lint",
-    "e2e": "ng e2e"
-   },
+"Tenancy": "default",
+"GroupName": "",
+"AvailabilityZone": "us-east-1a"
+}
 ```

 **Following is what you need for this book:**

-This book is for developers who want to confidently deliver high-quality and production-grade Angular apps from design to deployment.
-We assume that you have prior experience in writing a RESTful API with the tech stack of your choice; if you don't, you can still gain a lot of benefit from this book, which focuses on the entire scope of frontend development, from design to deployment!
+The AWS Certified Solutions Architect – Associate Guide is for you if you are an IT professional or Solutions Architect wanting to pass the AWS Certified Solution Architect – Associate 2018 exam.
+This book is also for developers looking to start building scalable applications on AWS.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-12).